The Bellman

 Another ancient role that remains very much alive today is that of The Bellman.

-Today The Bellman still rings the bell at 11am, though the traders will have been open for business for several hours by then and are not required to part with any of their wares.
+Though the toll was discontinued in 1849, the Bellman still rings the bell at 11am today.
+However traders will have been open for business for several hours by then and are not required to part with any of their wares.

 Other duties undertaken by The Bellman are as Deputy Mace-Bearer and Stave-Bearer in civic processions.
 When ringing the bell and stave-bearing The Bellman wears a beige coat and tricorn hat similar to the Hornblower’s.